nrwl/nx/docs/generated/packages/nx/documents/workspace-generator.md

 ---
 title: 'workspace-generator - CLI command'
-description: 'Runs a workspace generator from the tools/generators directory'
+description: 'Use a local plugin instead.
+See: https://nx.dev/deprecated/workspace-generators'
 ---

 # workspace-generator

-Runs a workspace generator from the tools/generators directory
+**Deprecated:** Use a local plugin instead.
+See: https://nx.dev/deprecated/workspace-generators

 ## Usage